South African Mint

 Following the release of an anniversary proof Silver Krugerrand, the South African Mint authorised a bullion version to be issued in 2018 for annual release.

 The Rand Refinery was technically founded in 1909 as the Witwatersrand Co-operative Smelting Works.
 Its mission was to handle gold and silver by-products from mining work in South Africa.
+The refinery can be found in Germiston - part of the metropolitan region surrounding Johannesburg.

-Following success, the private Rand Refinery was launched in 1920 - three years before the Royal Mint established a mint in South Africa for gold Sovereign coins.
-Its purpose was to refine gold closer to mining sites, rather than the costly option of shipping unrefined ore to the UK to the Bank of England, which would then be processed by the Royal Mint in London.
+Following success, the private Rand Refinery was launched in 1920 - three years before The Royal Mint established a mint in South Africa for gold Sovereign coins.
+Its purpose was to refine gold closer to mining sites, rather than the costly option of shipping unrefined ore to the UK to the Bank of England, which would then be processed by The Royal Mint in London.

 Find out more about us with an information pack sent direct to you through the post.